+:TRIGger[:SEQuence[1]]:SIGNal

-:TRIGger[:SEQuence[1]]:SIGNal Bypass measure control source Description This action command is used to bypass the specified control source when you do not wish to wait for the programmed event.
-Keep in mind that the instrument must be waiting for the appropriate event when the command is sent.
-Otherwise, an error occurs and this command is ignored.
+Bypass measure control source

+This action command is used to bypass the specified control source when you do not wish to wait for the programmed event.
+Remember that the instrument must be waiting for the appropriate event when the command is sent.

+Otherwise, an error occurs, and this command is ignored.